It Came From Beyond

 Children under the age of 4 are not allowed inside the theatre.

-The theater has a seating capacity of 174 in total.
+St Luke's Theater has a seating capacity of 178.

 Strictly prohibited.
 If you'd like to grab a meal before or after the show, check out our guide to the 30 Best Restaurants in the Theater District.